mrCloudBuddy/JENKINS_2024/README.md

 # JENKINS_2024
-This repo is dedicated for CI - tool JENKINS.
+This repo is dedicated to the CI - tool JENKINS.

+# jenkins - 2025